NOAA-CSL/NOAA_BBB_PRU_DAQ_Cape/NOAA-BBB_PRU_DAQ_Cape_Setup.md

 <p>The NOAA BeagleBone Black PRU and DAQ Cape was designed for use with a small Printed Optical
 Particle Spectrometer (POPS).
-It well suited for many other applications, and is therefor presented here for use as is, or to be modified for more specific cases.
-The software is presented as used for POPS as an example for how to use the features of the Cape.
+It well suited for many other applications, and is therefor presented here for use as is, or to be modified for other specific cases.
 The Cape has one very high rate analog in channel (4 MHz at 16 bits with control lines), 2 analog out cahnnels, a pressure and temperature sensor, a thermistor input available, two RS232 UARTS (one that is duplicated TTL), digital IO, and a hardware clock.
 The more accurate DS3231W clock is used, but the install instructions are the same.
+The software is presented as used for POPS as an example for how to use the features of the Cape.
 <p>There are may steps to setup a new BeagleBone Black to function correctly with the NOAA_BBB_PRU_DAQ
 Cape.
-These steps set up the operating system, setup the BeagleBone Black to the desired configuration, establish a network connection for software update and upload, and install the services used by the cape, such as the real-time clock.
+These steps set up the operating system, the BeagleBone Black to the desired configuration, establish a network connection for software update and upload, and install the services used by the cape, such as the real-time clock.
 These install instruction assume that the user has a basic knowledge of starting up a BeagleBone Black.
 If not, see: [BeagleBone Getting